What Is a Lookbook? Examples and How to Make One

 What Is a Lookbook?

-The word comes from fashion: designers created printed books showing their new collection's "looks" — hence, a "lookbook."
-Today a lookbook can be printed, posted as a PDF, sent as a flipbook link, or embedded on a website.
+The word comes from fashion.
+Designers produced printed books showing their new collection's "looks" — hence, a "lookbook."
+The idea has long since escaped the runway.
+Today a lookbook can be printed, posted as a PDF, sent as a digital lookbook link, or embedded directly on a website, and it shows up in retail, interiors, beauty, architecture, and product marketing.

-A lookbook is more than a product catalog.
-Every lookbook tells a visual story:
+A lookbook is more than a product grid.
+Every strong one shares the same building blocks:

-• Product shots in context — clothes worn by models, furniture in styled rooms, beauty products on a styled surface
+• Product shots in context — clothes worn by models, furniture in styled rooms, beauty products on a styled surface.
+Context is the whole point.

-• Minimal copy — short captions, season titles, sometimes just a product code
+• Minimal copy — a short caption, a season title, sometimes just a product code.
+Let the imagery carry the weight.

-A good lookbook feels like a magazine spread, not a price list.
+A good lookbook feels like a magazine editorial, not a price list.

 Lookbooks have spread far beyond fashion.
 Common applications: